Testers7777/Minesweeper/README.md

 # Find the random number
-- Available only on minimum 492px
+- Only available on minimum 492px